XavKearney/fsharp-arm-emulator/README.md

 Unless otherwise stated, the syntax for each instruction is the same as for [VisUAL](https://salmanarif.bitbucket.io/visual/supported_instructions.html).
 More information on each of the instructions can be found at the [Arm InfoCenter](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0552a/CIHDFHCC.html).

 All instructions can be paired with any of the ARM condition codes, which can also be found in the InfoCenter.

+For more detailed information on individual modules and instructions, see the individual documentation in the `docs` folder.

 ### Top Level